-Element of Compensation Objectives Key Features Base Salary (fixed cash) Provides financial stability and security through a fixed amount of cash for performing job responsibilities.
+Element of Compensation Objectives Key Features Base Salary (fixed cash) through a fixed amount of cash for performing job responsibilities.
 Generally reviewed annually and determined based on a number of factors (including individual performance and the overall performance of our Company) and by reference, in part, to market data provided by our independent compensation consultant.